 In the Spring of 2014, California Bay Area Poets Laureate Erica Goss, Jennifer Swanton Brown and David Perez had an epiphany while discussing their plans as community poets.
 We wanted to reach out to young people, to involve them in creative writing, and make opportunities for them in the literary arts.
 Over several discussions, we developed a two-week summer camp for teen girls, one where they learned how to make short films based on their own poems.
 We called it Media Poetry Studio, and our students’ work can be viewed here.

-In 2017, Erica moved to Eugene, Oregon, and began Digital Storytelling of the Pacific Northwest.
+In 2017, Erica moved to Eugene, Oregon, and began Digital Storytelling of the Pacific Northwest, which changed its name to Girls’ Voices Matter in 2018.
 We offer a summer camp and workshops throughout the school year.
 Our first Fall Workshop for Teen Girls begins on Tuesday, September 25, 2018.

 Our mission: We empower young women to find their voices though filmmaking and literary art.